redhat-developer/mapt/docs/aws/windows.md

 Flags:
       --airgap                       if this flag is set the host will be created as airgap machine.
 Access will done through a bastion
+      --ami-keep-copy                in case the ami needs to be copied to a target region (i.e due to spot) if ami-keep-copy flag is present the destroy operation will not remove the AMI (this is intended for speed it up on coming provisionings)
+      --ami-lang string              language for the ami possible values (eng, non-eng).
+This param is used when no ami-name is set and the action uses the default custom ami (default "eng")
       --ami-name string              name for the custom ami to be used within windows machine.
-Check README on how to build it (default "Windows_Server-2019-English-Full-HyperV-RHQE")
+Check README on how to build it (default "Windows_Server-2022-English-Full-HyperV-RHQE")
       --ami-owner string             alias name for the owner of the custom AMI (default "self") --ami-username string          name for de default user on the custom AMI (default "ec2-user") --conn-details-output string   path to export host connection information (host, username and privateKey)